 The Novo Nordisk Foundation will hold an inspirational meeting on art research projects on October 22.
 2018.
 The meeting will include presentations on your opportunities for obtaining funding and presentations from previous applicants who successfully secured funding.
 For more info, please visit: http://novonordiskfonden.dk/da/content/22-october-2018-novo-nordisk-foundation-art-inspirational-meeting

 Postdoc projects and brief research projects are for those who already hold a PhD degree and wish to continue to do research.

 Such research is conducted under the auspices of the Schools of Visual Arts’ Institute for Art, Writing and Research.
 Funding must be secured from external sources, e.g. the New Carlsberg Foundation or the Novo Nordisk Foundation.

-	Your application must include a one-page abstract, that describes the content of your project, its relevance and how you intend to address your subject in terms of research.
+Your abstract should describe the content of your project, its relevance and how you intend to address your subject in terms of research.
 The abstract must be written in English.
-Include your CV, PhD assessment, list of publications and studyplan.
+Include your CV, PhD assessment and list of publications.

-	You can read more about the The Laboratory for Art Research here.
+You can read more about the Institute for Art, Writing and Research here.